Home » How to Score a 280 on USMLE Step 2 CK

 In comparison with Step 1, Step 2 CK is more clinically focused.
 The typical Step 1 question will involve basic pathology, microbiology, disease pathophysiology, pharmacology, or similar basic science concepts.
 While basic science questions still show up on Step 2 CK, the most common question types are “What is the most likely diagnosis?” and “What is the next best test?” rather than “What is the mechanism of action of the appropriate antibiotic?” or “What is the makeup of the genome of the most likely causative virus?” as on Step 1.

-Given this, success on Step 2 starts with concerted studying throughout clerkship year.
-As we know from adult learning theory, interleaved practice is crucial to consolidating knowledge and making memories stick.
-This involves making associations between patients and disease processes you see on clinical rotations and the textbook versions of their diseases you read about in clinical resources like UpToDate, journal articles, review books, and question banks.
-Studying hard during clerkship year pays dividends in both directions: clinical experiences in which you can put a face and a story to a disease increase the salience of the medical information you are reading, while gaining a deeper understanding of patients’ disease processes will make you a more engaged and effective physician.
+Given this, success on Step 2 starts with understanding the exam’s format and how to study for Step 2 effectively while also committing to steady study throughout clerkship year.
+Since Step 2 CK focuses on clinical scenarios, knowing the types of questions you’ll face will guide your approach.
+Adult learning theory tells us that interleaved practice is crucial to consolidating knowledge and making memories stick.
+This means making connections between the patients and disease processes you see on clinical rotations and the textbook versions of those conditions in resources such as UpToDate, journal articles, review books, and question banks.
+Knowing how to prepare for Step 2 CK involves diligent studying during clerkship year, which pays dividends in both directions.
+Clinical experiences in which you can put a face and a story to a disease increase the salience of the medical information you are reading.
+Meanwhile, gaining a deeper understanding of patients’ disease processes will make you a more engaged and effective physician.

 Because of this, there is no better time to consolidate clinical medical knowledge pertinent to Step 2 CK than during your core clinical rotations.
 Many students choose to use the UWorld Step 2 CK question bank to aid in clerkship study and prepare for shelf exams.
 I strongly recommend using the QBank in this way.
 Doing a “first pass” through the 2 CK question bank during clerkship year will (1) ensure that you have made it through every question at least once before your exam, and (2) help you integrate the knowledge you’re learning in each clinical discipline with the specific subset of knowledge the National Board of Medical Examiners thinks is most pertinent for each discipline.

-This is important because the specific topics emphasized by your clinical instructors will inevitably not have perfect overlap with the full breadth of topics necessary for Step 2 CK success: while a rotation on vascular surgery, for instance, may emphasize a detailed understanding of blood vessel anatomy and nuanced considerations for intra-operative decision-making, the surgery questions on Step 2 CK are more apt to focus on big-picture indications for vascular surgery (e.g., recognizing compartment syndrome) and post-operative complications.
-Moreover, the exam will cover all subspecialties: there will likely be questions on trauma surgery, for instance, to which you may never be exposed if your core surgery rotations are in pediatric bariatric surgery.
-Using the QBank to guide your clerkship studying will thereby help ensure you have a solid framework for the breadth of topics covered in a particular discipline and help make up for the idiosyncrasies of your individual clinical experiences.
+This is important because your clinical instructors’ emphasized topics won’t perfectly align with all Step 2 CK requirements.
+While a rotation on vascular surgery, for instance, may emphasize a detailed understanding of blood vessel anatomy and nuanced considerations for intra-operative decision-making, the surgery questions on Step 2 CK are more apt to focus on big-picture indications for vascular surgery (e.g., recognizing compartment syndrome) and post-operative complications.
+Moreover, the exam will cover all subspecialties.
+There will likely be questions on trauma surgery, for instance, to which you may never be exposed if your core surgery rotations are in pediatric bariatric surgery.
+Using the QBank for clerkship studying ensures a solid framework for a discipline’s breadth and compensates for individual clinical variations.
 A solid framework is key to any successful Step 2 CK study plan.

 Creating flashcards as you go along with a spaced-repetition feature like Anki is a great hack to consolidate long-term retention: if you make flashcards with QBank pearls from each clinical discipline in turn and keep up with them throughout the entire year, then your long-term retention of the material will be outstanding, and your exam prep will be all the easier.